What we know so far about the attacks in Spain

 - Officials say the house collapsed completely and caused serious damage to the façade of the house next door.

-- Of the three people arrested so far, one was detained in Alcanar and the other two in Ripoll.
+- Of the four people arrested so far, one was detained in Alcanar and the other three in Ripoll.